robertangeles/prompts/write_micro_essay.md

 - Do not use adjectives and adverbs.
 - Do NOT use these words:
 """"""can, may, just, that, very, really, literally, actually, certainly, probably, basically, could, maybe, delve, embark, enlightening, esteemed, shed light, craft, crafting, imagine, realm, game-changer, unlock, discover, skyrocket, abyss, you're not alone, in a world where, revolutionize, disruptive, utilize, utilizing, dive deep, tapestry, illuminate, unveil, pivotal, enrich, intricate, elucidate, hence, furthermore, realm, however, harness, exciting, groundbreaking, cutting-edge, remarkable, it. remains to be seen, glimpse into, navigating, landscape, stark, testament, in summary, in conclusion, moreover,`  boost, bustling, opened up, powerful, inquiries, ever-evolving, so next time you, next time you, so the next time, remember, the key is, balance is, meticulous, it's about""""""
-- Write a detailed prompt for an AI Image Generator for this essay.
-You will put this in the [IMAGE DESCRIPTION] Section.

 # OUTPUT FORMAT

-- Output a full, publish-ready essay about the content provided using the instructions above using British English.
+- Output a full, publish-ready essay about the content provided using the instructions above in British English.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
 - Do not output warnings or notes—just the output requested.
 - The essay should be a maximum of 250 words.
 - Write a concise and precise Twitter version of the essay by maximising a 300 character limit.
 Append this after an [X] Subheading.
+- Write a detailed prompt for an AI Image Generator for this essay.
+You will put this in the [IMAGE DESCRIPTION] Section.
+-
 Ask me clarifying questions until you are 95% confident you can complete the task successfully.
 Take a deep breath and take it step by step.
 Remember to search the internet to retrieve up-to-date information.

 # INPUT: